-Omega-3 polyunsaturated fatty acids can lower triglyceride levels, making them a potential therapy in CKD.
+Omega-3 polyunsaturated fatty acids can lower TG levels, making them a potential therapy in CKD.
 The role of fish oil/ omega-3 supplements in the general population for prevention of CVD events remains unclear, with some studies suggesting benefit but others finding no CVD protection.
-A recent meta-analysis found no evidence for CVD protection (76) while a meta-analysis of thirteen randomized control trials involving 127,477 patients demonstrated marine omega-3 supplementation was associated with small but significantly lower risk of MI, CHD death, total CHD, CVD death and total CVD with linear relationship to dose (77).
-In CKD patients there is little data to support the use of fish oil and much of the data it is conflicting.
-A small randomized study evaluated omega-3 fish oil supplements, coenzyme Q10, or both in subjects with CKD stage 3 for 8 weeks.
-The group that received the omega-3 supplements had decreased heart rate and blood pressure and triglycerides, but there was no effect on renal function (eGFR, or albuminuria) (78).
-Conversely, a study evaluating dietary omega-3 intake found that higher consumption was associated with reduced likelihood of CKD (79).
-A randomized with CKD controlled trial in patients and microalbuminuria showed that omega-3 fatty acid supplementation had no effect on urine albumin excretion: however, there was a beneficial effect on serum triglyceride levels and pulse wave velocity (80).
-Fish oil supplementation has not been found to have any clear benefit on hemodialysis arteriovenous graft function (81, 82) or on cardiovascular events or mortality in hemodialysis patients (83).
-Thus, there is no clear benefit to the use of fish oil supplements in CKD, but further research is needed.
+A recent metaanalysis found no evidence for CVD protection (82) while a meta-analysis of thirteen randomized control trials involving 127,477 patients demonstrated marine omega-3 supplementation was associated with small but significantly lower risk of MI, CHD death, total CHD, CVD death, and total CVD with linear relationship to dose (83).
+In CKD patients there is little data to support the use of fish oil and much of the data is conflicting.
+A small, randomized study evaluated omega-3 fish oil supplements, coenzyme Q10, or both in subjects with CKD stage 3 for 8 weeks.
+The group that received the omega-3 supplements had decreased heart rate and blood pressure and TGs, but there was no effect on renal function (eGFR, or albuminuria) (84).
+Conversely, a study evaluating dietary omega-3 intake found that higher consumption was associated with reduced likelihood of CKD (85).
+A randomized controlled trial in patients with CKD and microalbuminuria showed that omega-3 fatty acid supplementation had no effect on urine albumin excretion; however, there was a beneficial effect on serum TG levels and pulse wave velocity (86).
+Fish oil supplementation has not been found to have any clear benefit on hemodialysis arteriovenous graft function (87, 88) or on cardiovascular events or mortality in hemodialysis patients (89).
+Thus, there is no clear benefit for the use of fish oil supplements in CKD, but further research is needed.